Special hotels - Antica Olivaia

 Like Orvieto, it was founded by the Etruscans around 2500 years ago.
 It once had multiple gates, but now a single long footbridge is the only way in or out.

 No cars are permitted; you must park outside of the city and then cross by moped or on foot, as we did.
 We were told you can also ride a donkey however they must have had the day off because we didn’t see any.
 There are donkey races which take place here a couple of times each year.

 There is lots to explore near Antica Olivaia; even the local grocery store felt like an adventure when we stopped in to buy food for a picnic lunch.

-Nearby Lake Bolsena is the largest volcanic lake in Europe and known for wonderful swimming and sandy beaches, so we suggested it to the boys, for our last afternoon in Umbria.
-But a lake swim was not enough of a draw for our boys who asked to stay at Antica instead.
-(We are from Ontario, Canada so they have lots of chances to swim in lakes) I was secretly thrilled to parked myself poolside on our last day.
-The boys swam and played, while Sean and I enjoyed cold Orvieto Classico, a last hurrah of Italian day drinking.
+Nearby Lake Bolsena is the largest volcanic lake in Europe and is known for wonderful swimming and sandy beaches, so we suggested it to the boys, for our last afternoon in Umbria.
+But a lake swim was not enough of a draw and they asked to stay at Antica instead.
+(We are from Ontario, Canada so they have lots of chances to swim in lakes.)
+I was secretly thrilled to parked myself poolside on our last day.
+The boys swam and played, while Sean and I enjoyed cold Orvieto Classico, a last hurrah of Italian vino.

 The next morning, Miles the dog joined Daniela and Marco when they came to say goodbye.
-We thanked them for a truly magical stay, evicted a cat who had jumped in to our car and pulled on to the narrow road.
-I was still under Italy’s spell, so felt wistful as we drove past the old villa.
+We thanked them for a truly magical stay, evicted a cat who had jumped into our car and pulled onto the narrow road.
+I was still under Italy’s spell, so felt wistful as we drove past the abandoned villa.
 We were leaving Italy that afternoon; owning a Umbria Agriturismo of our own was a dream that would have to wait.